Oil ends steady; Saudi pledge, glut worry causes wild ride

-Crude rallied early after Saudi Arabia pledged to work toward oil price stability.
+Crude rallied early after Saudi Arabia pledged to work towards oil price stability.
 A run-up in U.S. gasoline and ultralow sulfur diesel (ULSD) futures also boosted the petroleum complex.

 But prices gave back gains on signs of a growing glut.